* This is the Consumer Version. *

 People who have sustained blast injury to the lungs may have shortness of breath, cough (including coughing up blood), chest pain, rapid breathing, and wheezing.
 People with an abdominal blast injury may have abdominal pain, nausea, vomiting, blood in their vomit, rectal pain, and testicular pain.
 Other blast injuries include blindness, deafness, spinal cord injury, or pain while walking.
 Some people may appear to have suffered a stroke or heart attack.

-People are given oxygen and fluids and are monitored for complications, such as air embolism, acute crush syndrome, and compartment syndrome (a limb-threatening condition caused by excessive swelling of injured muscles—
+People are given oxygen and fluids and are monitored for complications, such as air embolism, acute crush syndrome, and compartment syndrome (a limb-threatening condition caused by excessive swelling of injured muscles—see Compartment Syndrome).
+Hyperbaric oxygen therapy may be given to people who have deep tissue infections.

 The views expressed in this article are those of the author and do not reflect the official policy of the Department of Army, Department of Defense, or the US Government.